How to create a web service for Microsoft Graph (Microsoft Teams)

 Prerequisites

-It is recommend to have both FME and Azure Portal open at the same time to copy information between the two.
+It is recommended that both FME and Azure Portal be open at the same time to copy information between them.

 Step-by-Step Instructions

 The Microsoft Graph API is a single endpoint that allows users to access data and insights from the Microsoft cloud.
-Microsoft Teams is one of the services supported.
+Microsoft Teams is one of the services that is supported.

 The MicrosoftTeamsConnector transformer makes several API calls, so it is useful to have the API reference documentation available when creating the web service.